 Public skating is cancelled until further notice.

-Find out how to register for skating lessons designed for novices of all ages.
+Register for skating lessons designed for novices of all ages.
 In addition, select programs are available for experienced skaters such as those looking to develop essential hockey ice skills.
-Lesson schedules will vary from season to season and new schedules will be posted when released.

 Community Outdoor Ice Rinks

-The City's Community Associations also sponsor a number of outdoor ice rinks that are maintained by volunteers.
+The City's Community Associations sponsors several outdoor ice rinks that are maintained by volunteers.
 Please remember the following while enjoying community rinks: